Puvichandra/Newboy/README.md

 # Newboy

-Puvi is a naughty kid
+Puvi is a naughty kid and lovely kid